netdata/netdata/streaming/README.md

 ERROR : STREAM_SENDER[HOSTNAME] : Failed to connect to 'MASTER IP', port 'MASTER PORT' (errno 113, No route to host)
 ```

-this error can also happen case the firewall on master is not allowing connections to the master port.
+This error can also happen case the firewall on master is not allowing connections to the master port.

 ### Is this a Netdata?

-The question that names this section can appear when Netdata is starting the stream, this happens when the slave does not receive the
+This question can appear when Netdata starts the stream and receives an unexpected response when connecting to the slave for the first time.
-expected return for the beginning of the communication.
-There are different motives for this happen and the main motive among them is the fact that master was
+This error can appear for a number of different reasons, but the most common is that the master node has SSL activated and the slave sent a plain text response.
-configured with SSL activated while the slave tried to send a plain text information.
-The complete error message will have the format
+The complete error message will look like this:

 ```
 ERROR : STREAM_SENDER[SLAVE HOSTNAME] : STREAM SLAVE HOSTNAME [send to MASTER HOSTNAME:MASTER PORT]: server is not replying properly (is it a netdata?).